loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

   #[
     As can be seen we are padding by 6.
 Theoretically we only need to pad by 2 bytes here for a 4 byte integer, as 4 is of course divisible by 2.
-    The reason this is done is to both to simpilfy the compilation process, and to simplify the needed code for any given pop and push.
+    The reason this is done is to both to simplify the compilation process, and to simplify the needed code for any given pop and push.

     Also, as can bee seen in the illustrations, the addresses grow downwards.
-    System stacks on most architectures grow downards, and the dynamic stacks in #ln simulate this as well.
+    System stacks on most architectures grow downwards, and the dynamic stacks in #ln simulate this as well.
 This is done to allow an implementation of the language to use the system stack if need be, and use the built in pop and push instructions which exists in most instruction sets.